Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/multi-index/how-to-define-a-secondary-index.md

 <!-- ---
-content_title: How to define a secondary index
+title: How to define a secondary index
 --- -->

 ## Overview